MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 - Land line phone numbers.

-- Mobile device phone numbers such as those used for cell phone and tablets, etc.
+- Mobile device phone numbers such as those used for cell phone and tablets.

     > [!NOTE]
     > Transferring mobile numbers is only available in the United States and Puerto Rico.